Making different work

 Output: A research website containing the entire process from the creation and placement of the replica sneakers as well as the documentation from the following year.

-Outcome: We gained a lot of knowledge about how a hype virus spreads and used this in subsequent projects.
+Outcome: I gained a lot of knowledge about how a hype virus spreads and used this in subsequent projects.

 Side-effect: Upon publishing the project the site received over half a million visitors within the course of the first month.
 The project itself was also published on countless websites and in multiple magazines.